Wildfowl and Wetlands Trust (WWT) is committed to protecting its members’ and supporters’ personal information.

 The rights of individuals

 Individuals have the right to request at any time the information WWT holds about them, as subject access requests.
-Such requests should be submitted by contacting WWT’s Supporter Services team on 01453 891198 or e-mailing firstname.lastname@example.org
+Such requests should be submitted by e-mailing firstname.lastname@example.org.
+Please provide as much information as possible.

 Depending on the nature of the request, WWT may seek a form of identification to verify the identity of the person making it.
 The information will be supplied within 30 calendar days of the request or the verification, whichever is the later.